If you're looking for the login form, it has been moved to the site header to make it more visible and easily accessible.

 I said, “Well, let’s just plan.
 You plan a trip to go down.
 Here’s a lead; here’s a company that I know down there.
 Go down and visit with them.”

-So I had a chance to run into her a couple of years ago, and it was incredible to hear her story.
-And she bore witness to how important it is to follow the Spirit, to also take a chance, to step out of our comfort zone and to do what we know we should do but to consider what the Spirit has for us in store.
+I had a chance to run into her a couple of years ago, and it was incredible to hear her story.
+She bore witness to how important it is to follow the Spirit, to also take a chance, to step out of our comfort zone and to do what we know we should do but to consider what the Spirit has for us in store.
 That’s my story about Haley.

-And one thing He promised me through this was that one day I would have an abundance of opportunities, and also that when I was in situations where I needed the answers I would have them, as if I had read them from a book.
+One thing He promised me through this was that one day I would have an abundance of opportunities, and also that when I was in situations where I needed the answers I would have them, as if I had read them from a book.

 And these 2,000 young men said, “We will,” never having fought before.
 Many of you are going to face things that you’ve never faced before.
 You can and you must decide if you will face the challenges.
 All challenges are opportunities to grow and to progress and fly.